I was pretty intrigued by the Atopalm Real Barrier Extreme Cream’s bold marketing claims: Improves skin barrier by 99.5% within two weeks.

 Shop for Real Barrier Extreme Cream

 As always, you do you; be kind to your skin and yourself!
 Remember that every person’s skin and skin type is different, so what might work for me might not work for you, and vice versa.
 So, before adding a new product to your skincare routine, it pays to do a little research first.

-- Q Li, H Fang, E Dang, G Wang, The role of ceramides in skin homeostasis and inflammatory skin diseases, Journal of Dermatological Science, Volume 97, Issue 1, 2020, https://doi.org/10.1016/j.jdermsci.2019.12.002.(50% of the skin barrier)
+- Q Li, H Fang, E Dang, G Wang, The role of ceramides in skin homeostasis and inflammatory skin diseases, Journal of Dermatological Science, Volume 97, Issue 1, 2020, https://doi.org/10.1016/j.jdermsci.2019.12.002.

 - Coderch, L., López, O., de la Maza, A. et al. Ceramides and Skin Function.
 Am J Clin Dermatol 4, 107–129 (2003). https://doi.org/10.2165/00128071-200304020-00004